 Come work with local Indigenous beadwork artist Sam Thomas to create this year’s community art project which will be unveiled at Niagara Falls Night of Art on September 19.
-Visitors, with the help of Thomas, will produce strings of beads that will be Thomas is a member of the Lower Cayuga Band of the Iroquois Nation and endeavors to break down cultural divisions through sharing knowledge and the arts.
-He has led collaborative beading workshops involving over 800 people across two continents, as well as cross-cultural initiatives with East African beadwork artists.
+This large scale beaded project will touch on the issues of environment, land, water, and treaties with Indigenous nations.
+Thomas is a member of the Lower Cayuga Band of the Iroquois Nation and endeavors to break down cultural divisions through sharing knowledge and the arts.

 LGBTQ+ In the City Presents: Mason Coates @ 7pm

 LGBTQ+ activists Falynn Shaw and Patrick Alexander host Mason Coates for an evening of story-telling.
 Come explore what it means to be transgender through Mason’s coming out stories and journey to become his authentic self.
 The talk begins at 7pm, and all are welcome.